nlharris/upheno/docs/index.md

-# UPHENO Ontology Documentation
+# uPheno Ontology Documentation

-Welcome to the UPHENO documentation!

-It is entirely empty at the moment so look no further!
+The Unified phenotype ontology (uPheno) aims to unify the annotation of phenotypes across species by integrating multiple phenotype ontologies.

 You can find descriptions of the standard ontology engineering workflows [here](odk-workflows/index.md).

+This documentation is still under development.